YajuanLin/Marine-Mammal-Metabarcoding_Shuai-Gu/README.md

-# Dolphin body-site microbiome — analysis code
+# Dolphin body-site microbiome — analysis code by Shuai Gu

 Code to reproduce the bioinformatic and statistical analyses and the figures in Fiori et al., *Sex, contraceptives, and social grouping shape the structure of